 Don't Be Afraid To Split Up

 Don’t go breaking any ILP rules (our code of conduct is there to keep you safe, part of which means traveling in groups of at least 3 people) but it really is okay to not travel as one big group if you want to.

 Most groups love to travel all together because now you've become friends and you really want to stay together, but know that if you can't decide...you can split off into groups of 3.
-Especially with our bigger groups in China, it may be more trouble than it's worth trying to plan a trip to Shanghai that makes all 17 of you happy.
+Especially with our bigger groups, it may be more trouble than it's worth trying to plan a trip that makes all 17 of your happy.

 Keep Cost In Mind

 We suggest volunteers bring around $1,500 in spending money, but everyone might not be on the same page.
 Do research to find out about student discounts and budget airlines before your trip so you can plan a trip that works for everyone's budget.